Dr. Jennifer Thomas, MD, MPH, IBCLC, FAAP, FABM

 Dr. Baker has a combined private and academic Ob/Gyn practice with the University Physicians at Texas Tech Health Sciences Center in Amarillo.
 She is the Ob/Gyn residency program director and Co-Director of the InfantRisk Center with Dr. Thomas Hale.
 She is interested in teen pregnancy, postpartum depression, breastfeeding and promoting preventative medicine.

-- The Infant Risk Center: New information on medications and breastfeeding
+- CE: The Infant Risk Center: New information on medications and breastfeeding

 Lourdes Santabella, BA, IBCLC